DeeNewcum/pure_perl_gnu/README.md

 * Perl is very widely available.
 If you look at [what comes on a base install of different OS's](http://www.cpan.org/ports/binaries.html#aix), Perl is more common than Bash.
 While Python is more modern and more preferable, Perl is old and established.

 This project includes both more fully-developed Perl alternatives, as well as one-liner snippets that provide the core functionality, for those who are comfortable with Perl one-liners.
 The latter are indicated by the word "snippet".

+Everything in this project should be PURE Perl (ie. no XS required, unless it's included in the core Perl).
+This allows these tools to be installed by any user.